davisidarta/dbMAP/README.md

 # Citation

-We kindly ask that you cite dbMAP and the manuscript that lead to NMSlib if you use these algorithms for your work:
+We kindly ask that you cite dbMAP if you find it useful for your work.

 ```
-Sidarta-Oliveira, Davi and Velloso, Licio, Comprehensive Visualization of High-Dimensional Single-Cell Data With Diffusion-Based Manifold Approximation and Projection (dbMAP).
-CELL-REPORTS-D-20-01731.
-Available at SSRN: https://ssrn.com/abstract=3582067 or http://dx.doi.org/10.2139/ssrn.3582067
+Sidarta-Oliveira, D., & Velloso, L. (2020).
+Comprehensive Visualization of High-Dimensional Single-Cell Data With&nbsp;Diffusion-Based Manifold Approximation and Projection(dbMAP).
+SSRN Electronic Journal. https://doi.org/10.2139/ssrn.3582067

-Malkov, Y.A., Yashunin, D.A..
-(2016).
-Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs.
-CoRR, abs/1603.09320.
-[BibTex]

 ```